mue/marketplace/README.md

 # marketplace
-Server and content for the Mue Marketplace
+Welcome to the Mue Marketplace repository.
+Here you can find a list of everything submitted to the marketplace.